 Fly Business Class

-One way to make sure that you don’t have to deal with a lot of people, even if you are flying in the middle of the day, is to fly business class.
+One way to make sure that you don’t have to deal with a lot of people, even if you are flying in the middle of the day to Overcome Anxiety at airports is to fly business class.
 With business class, you are able to check in faster, and when you are waiting to board your plane, you can sit in a separate lounge to everyone else which is going to be a lot quieter.
 When you are on the plane, you’ve got a lot more room to move, and you don’t have to feel like you’re too close to anyone else.

 Use Carry on Only

-There’s nothing more frustrating and anxiety inducing than having to wait a long time when you get off your flight for your checked bag.
+There’s nothing more frustrating and anxiety-inducing than having to wait a long time when you get off your flight for your checked bag.
 Sometimes, your back is the last to come through, and if it’s not, you have to fight other passengers to get yours off the belt in time.
-If you want to overcome airport anxiety, try to stick to flying with just carry on baggage, so that you don’t have to hang around and wait for checked in baggage to come through.
-It’s also going to make it quicker to check in as well if you only have carry-on baggage – you won’t have any baggage to check in, so you won’t have to wait in the line as long.
+If you want to overcome airport anxiety, try to stick to flying with just carry-on baggage so that you don’t have to hang around and wait for checked-in baggage to come through.
+It’s also going to make it quicker to check in as well if you only have carry-on baggage – you won’t have any baggage to check in, so you won’t have to wait in line as long.